Skip to content

 What are the requirements to study abroad?

-Undergraduate students must have completed their second year of school and have a GPA of at least 3.0 to study abroad.
+For semester long programs undergraduate students must have completed their second year of school and have a GPA of at least 3.0 to study abroad.
 Graduate students must have completed their first year and have a GPA of at least 3.0.
+For summer programs the requirements vary.

 How do I apply?